Principal Components for Model-Agnostic Modified Gravity with 3x2pt: Results and performance

 \subsection{Improved constraints and degeneracy breaking for GR gravity with the PCA method}

 We present the results of a simulated analysis constraining a $\Lambda$CDM$+\mu_0+\Sigma_0$ model using a General Relativistic 3$\times$2pt data vector, comparing data reduction techniques by applying either linear scale cuts or our PCA-based method.
 In Figure \ref{fig:corner_GR_nofsigma8}, we show marginalised posterior distributions for the parameter subset of interest.
 We see immediately that the PCA method maintains unbiased cosmological parameter constraints while notably breaking the degeneracy between modified gravity parameters $\mu_0$ and $\Sigma_0$ for 3$\times$2pt-only data.
 This degeneracy has been previously recorded in the literature as a serious limitation of this probe (see for example in \cite{ishak2019modified}); the PCA method solves this issue self-consistently in a 3$\times$2pt analysis without needing to introduce additional datasets, by retaining more information during data reduction.
+Additionally, the PCA-based data reduction decreases the $\Delta\chi^2$ (defined by \ref{eq:chisquared}) to 0.71 from 1.2 when using linear scale cuts, showing that the model under these new cuts provides a better fit to the data when compared to standard linear scale cuts.